Dr Allan Dale, Professor of Tropical Regional Development, Cairns Institute, James Cook University (Chair)

 He also has global experience in respect to the social impact assessment of development.
 While Allan originally grew up north of Cairns, having started his career as an agricultural scientist, his doctoral work explored rural development in remote Indigenous communities and he has long working relationships with Traditional Owner groups throughout Cape York Peninsula, Torres Strait and the Gulf.
 After spending the last 10 years in Babinda, Allan and his family now reside in the Speewah area west of Kuranda.

-Luke Bowen General Manager, Northern Australia Development and Trade
+Mr Luke Bowen, General Manager, Northern Australia Development & Trade, Northern Territory Government

 Luke was born and raised on a diverse farm in Western Australia, educated in Perth and studied agriculture at Curtin University.
 Early in his career he spent time working in the agriculture sector in Western Australia and Europe.